 Published By Janet Gershen-Siegel at January 17, 2018

-Poor personal credit is an issue.
+It’s infuriating.
+Getting business credit with bad personal credit will always be an issue.
 There’s no refuting that.
 But it’s not unbeatable.
 You can get loans for your business even if your credit score is a stinker.

 One way of acquiring business credit is by granting a personal guarantee.
 This personal guarantee can originate from you, but it can also come from an investor.
 If a family member (your semi-rich uncle, say) would like to have a portion of your new business, why not offer a chunk in exchange for them giving a personal guarantee to a lender or credit issuer?